Nisbitt History, Family Crest & Coats of Arms

 Early Origins of the Nisbitt family

 The surname Nisbitt was first found in Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland where they held a family seat from early times and King David I confirmed a charter (now in the archives of Durham Cathedral) granting the lands of Nisbet to Aldan de Nisbet, the founder of the line of Nisbet in 1139.
 According to family lore, they descend from Gospatric, Earl of Northumbria (d.
 1073).

 Early History of the Nisbitt family

 This web page shows only a small excerpt of our Nisbitt research.
-Another 353 words (25 lines of text) covering the years 1160, 1255, 1296, 1340, 1433, 1446, 1456, 1493, 1594, 1632, 1580, 1660, 1630, 1641, 1559, 1605, 1625, 1627, 1685, 1657, 1725, 1609, 1687, 1664, 1677 and are included under the topic Early Nisbitt History in all our PDF Extended History products and printed products wherever possible.
+Another 308 words (22 lines of text) covering the years 1255, 1296, 1340, 1433, 1446, 1456, 1493, 1594, 1632, 1580, 1660, 1630, 1641, 1559, 1605, 1625, 1627, 1685, 1657, 1725, 1609, 1687, 1664, 1677 and are included under the topic Early Nisbitt History in all our PDF Extended History products and printed products wherever possible.

 Nisbitt Spelling Variations

 Since medieval scribes spelled words according to sound, and since there were no consistent rules for the translation of rules from Gaelic to English, spelling variations are extremely common in Boernician names of this vintage.
 Nisbitt has been spelled Nisbet, Nysbit, Nispett, Nispet, Nisbit, Nisbett, Nessbitt, Nessbit, Nesbyth, Nesbitt, Naibet, Nesbeth, Nesbet, Naisbitt, Naisbit, Nesbett, Naisbett, Naibett and many more.

 Early Notables of the Nisbitt family (pre 1700)

 Notable amongst the family name during their early history was Murdoch Nisbet (d.
-1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible; Philip Nesbit, of that Ilk was knighted in March 1605 by the Earl of Dunfermline, Lord Chancellor of...
-Another 55 words (4 lines of text) are included under the topic Early Nisbitt Notables in all our PDF Extended History products and printed products wherever possible.
+1559) of Ayrshire, a notary public in the diocese of Glasgow, best known for his Scots translations of the Bible.

+Another 53 words (4 lines of text) are included under the topic Early Nisbitt Notables in all our PDF Extended History products and printed products wherever possible.